Ankita-Gaonkar/TDD-StringCalc/README.md

 Test Case 4 - Support different delimiters for example “//;\n1;2” should return three where the default delimiter is ‘;’

-Test Case 5 - negative number will throw an exception
+Test Case 5 - Negative number will throw an exception and if there are multiple negatives, it will display all of them in the exception message.

 Test Case 6 - Numbers bigger than 1000 should be ignored